graciellehigino/ms_range_interactions/manuscript.md

 between the two types of ranges indicates that no pixels with GBIF observations, hence likely true habitats, were removed by our analysis.
 Here this proportion was mostly similar to that of the original IUCN ranges for most predator species ([@fig:gbif, right]).
-Two species showed no difference in proportion while four species showed only small differences (*Crocuta crocuta* lost 1.3% of the original data overlap; *Acinonyx jubatus* lost 1.9%; *Panthera pardus* lost 8.8%; and *Caracal caracal* lost 12.3%).
+Two species showed no difference in proportion (*Lycaon pictus* and *Panthera leo*) while four species showed only small differences (*Crocuta crocuta* lost 0.4% of the original data overlap; *Caracal caracal* lost 3.4%; *Acinonyx jubatus* and *Panthera pardus* lost 6.2%).
-On the other hand, three species, *Canis aureus*, *Canis mesomelas*, and *Leptailurus serval* showed very high differences, with overlaps lowered by 100%, 57.4%, and 100% respectively.
+On the other hand, three species, *Canis aureus*, *Canis mesomelas*, and *Leptailurus serval* showed very high differences, with overlaps lowered by 100%, 58.4%, and 100% respectively.
 These last two species are also the only predators with a single prey in our metaweb. *Canis aureus* has four preys, but it has one of the smallest ranges in IUCN, which is not covered by any of its preys.
 This result reinforces the concern raised in the literature on the use of IUCN range maps for species that are not well known [@Herkt2017MacCon], demonstrating how small range species are likely to have their distribution underestimated in the IUCN database.
-Additionally, the fact that _Canis aureus_ had such a conspicuous discrepancy between the original IUCN and remaining range maps, and between GBIF and IUCN data, may indicate a taxonomic incongruency between the three databases used here, which we explore in the Discussion section.
+Additionally, the fact that _Canis aureus_ had such a conspicuous discrepancy between its original IUCN range and those of its preys, and between GBIF and IUCN data, may indicate a taxonomic incongruency between the three databases used here, which we explore in the Discussion section.
 Our results delineate how a mismatch between GBIF and IUCN databases differ greatly with small changes in herbivore species ranges, and it is somewhat positively related